 If someone with chronic hepatitis B is not responding to antiviral treatment, or who has signs of liver damage even though they have a low viral load (HBV DNA below 2,000 IU/mL) should be tested.
 Fatty liver disease (caused by obesity) and liver damage from alcohol or environmental toxins should be ruled out as causes of liver damage.

 The first blood test is for the HDV antibody.
-This is an inexpensive, and easy-to-perform blood test.
-If patients test positive for the HDV antibody, which indicates they have been exposed, then the second blood test is for the HDV RNA to determine if their infection is active.
+If someone test positive for the HDV antibody, they may have a past or current infection, and should then be tested for HDV RNA to determine if their infection is active.
 A quantitative RNA test is now commercially available in the U.S., so be sure to check with your doctor about this new test.
-For more information about HDV RNA testing, visit the CDC website.
+For more information about HDV RNA testing outside the U.S., visit the CDC website.

-For many years, researchers did not think HDV existed in the U.S. As a result, there were no medical guidelines recommending hepatitis D testing.
-However, recent studies have found that 4 to 5% of hepatitis B patients are also infected with HDV.
-These findings served as a wake-up call and today liver disease experts are now drafting and promoting HDV testing guidelines for doctors.
+For many years, researchers believed that global rates of hepatitis delta infection were declining.
+As a result, there were no medical guidelines recommending hepatitis delta testing, and still, many providers and patients are not aware of the virus.
+However, recent studies have found that as many as 15-62 million hepatitis B patients may also be infected with hepatitis delta These findings serve as a wake-up call and today liver disease experts are now drafting and promoting hepatitis delta testing guidelines for doctors.

-HDV usually suppresses hepatitis B viral replication, and becomes the dominant disease, which could be why someone may continue to have liver damage despite taking antiviral therapy for hepatitis B. Because the hepatitis B antiviral treatments have no effect on HDV, it is important for patients to be tested for a possible HDV infection so they can be managed appropriately.
+When someone is coinfected, hepatitis delta usually suppresses the hepatitis B viral replication, and becomes the dominant disease, which could be why someone may continue to have liver damage despite taking antiviral therapy for hepatitis B. Because the hepatitis B antiviral treatments have no effect on hepatitis delta, it is important for patients to be tested for a possible coinfection infection so they can consider alternative management and treatment plans.

-- Monitor patients’ liver enzymes (ALT/SGPT) and liver function at least every six months;
+- Monitor patients’ liver enzymes (ALT/AST) and liver function at least every six months;

 - Perform an ultrasound of the liver and conduct a liver cancer biomarker panel (including AFP, AFPL3% and DCP) every six months; and

-- Perform viral load (HBV DNA) and HDV RNA testing every six months.
+- Perform a hepatitis B viral load (HBV DNA) and hepatitis delta viral load (HDV RNA) testing every six months.

-No, HDV is a different type of virus than hepatitis B so those antivirals will not stop HDV from replicating.
-While the two antivirals mentioned in the question can reduce hepatitis B viral DNA, they don’t eradicate the amount of hepatitis B surface antigen (HBsAg), which is what HDV requires to reproduce.
-Therefore, the currently available hepatitis B antivirals are not effective against HDV.
+No, hepatitis delta is a different type of virus than hepatitis B, and unfortunately antivirals will not stop hepatitis delta from replicating.
+While entecavir and tenofovir can reduce and control the hepatitis B virus, they don’t eradicate the amount of hepatitis B surface antigen (HBsAg), which is what hepatitis delta needs to survive and replicate.
+Currently, pegylated interferon has been the only drug that has been shown to be somewhat effective against hepatitis delta.
+For more information on treatment, click here.

-There are dozens of research efforts and biotech companies around the world working to find a cure for HDV.
-In addition, if a functional cure can be found for hepatitis B that makes the HBsAg disappear, then that drug will also cure HDV because it will make HBsAg unavailable for HDV replication or reproduction.
+There are dozens of research efforts and biotech companies around the world working to find a cure for hepatitis B. In addition, if a functional cure can be found for hepatitis B that makes the HBsAg disappear, then that drug will also cure hepatitis delta because it will make HBsAg unavailable for hepatitis delta viral replication or reproduction.
+There are also currently 10 new drugs in clinical trials for hepatitis delta.
+Visit our drug watch page for more information.